 Data regarding criminal records and administrative sanctions

-These kinds of personal data can only be included in files that are property of the public administration; therefore an employer must refrain from collecting or processing them.
+This kind of personal data can only be included in files that are the property of the Public Administration; therefore an employer must refrain from collecting or processing them.

 iv Background checks

-It is perfectly legal to check the references included in an employee’s CV with his or her former employers.
+It is within the law to check the references included in an employee’s CV with his or her former employers.

 Regarding credit checks, it is possible to check at the public registers if there is any note regarding a candidate.
 However, it is not possible to ask for a credit check on a candidate, unless it is allowed by a law or collective bargaining agreement.